esyede/rakit/packages/docs/data/hooks.md

 This method accepts 3 parameters.
 The first is the queue name, the second is a unique name for this item in the queue, and the third is an array of data to pass to the flusher.

+> Because the second parameter is used as the array key, queuing the same key
+> twice replaces the earlier payload instead of adding a second one.
+That makes
+> the queue naturally de-duplicating — handy when you want to collect items
+> during a request and process each one only once at the end.

 Next, we will register a flusher for the queue named `foo` above:

 #### Registering an event flusher: